The 10 Best Wineries in Hood River to Visit in 2026

 Coastal Wine Trail Credit: @marchesivineyards

 One of the most popular and best wineries in Hood River is Marchesi Vineyard, specializing in Northern Italian grape varieties.
-Their wines have won many awards for their exquisite flavor, and they were named the Columbia Valley Winery of the Year in 2021 by the New York Wine Competition.
+Their wines have won many awards for their exquisite flavor, bringing a taste of Piedmont and Tuscany to the Pacific Northwest.

 Marchesi Vineyard 2